Bosch-0/Project-Muggle/README.md

 This will build on v1.0 and focus on components and patterns as well as foundations like colors, iconography, accessibility and typography.
 I am currently holding off working on these aspects due to the discussions being had around switching from [Qt Widgets to Qt QML](https://github.com/bitcoin/bitcoin/pull/16883) which have very different design constraints and will determine what direction to take for these parts of the design system.

 ### GUI on-boarding designs v2.0
 v2.0 will focus on implementing a create wallet flow alongside setting up your node in v1.0.
-Ideally this will include a HWI
+This will include a HWI, which I see as a top priority for the GUI, and the ability to make watch-only wallets by importing descriptors.

 ### GUI create wallet designs v2.0